-To make a super contribution using the work test exemption, you must satisfy all of the following rules:
+To use the work test exemption, you must satisfy the following conditions:

-- you met the work test in the previous financial year
+- you’ve met the work test in the previous financial year

-- your total super balance (across any super funds you may have) was below $300,000 at 30 June of the previous financial year
+- your total super balance with all super providers was below $300,000 at 30 June of the previous financial year, and

 What else do you need to know?